Findomain/Findomain/README.md

 # Features

-* Subdomains monitoring.
-Put data to Discord, Slack or Telegram webhooks.
+* Subdomains monitoring: put data to Discord, Slack or Telegram webhooks.
 See [Subdomains Monitoring](README.md#subdomains-monitoring) for more information.
 * Multi-thread support, it makes that the maximun time that Findomain will take to search subdomains for any target is 20 seconds.
 * Discover subdomains without brute-force, it tool uses Certificate Transparency Logs and APIs.
 * Discover only resolved subdomains.